SatoshiumAI/.github/code-of-conduct.md

-# 🤝 Code of Conduct
+# 🤝 Satoshium Code of Conduct (Phase003)

-⚠️ **Project Status Update (September 27, 2025)**
-The Satoshium project is currently on **temporary pause**.
-Active development and community engagement are on hold until further notice.

-This is not the end of the project—participation will reopen once work resumes.
-Community members are welcome to stay connected and follow announcements in `.github/announcements.md`.
+Satoshium is being built as a calm, long-term public project exploring Bitcoin-aligned intelligence and verifiable systems.

+A respectful and thoughtful environment helps ensure clarity, collaboration, and durable progress.

+This Code of Conduct outlines expectations for participation across all Satoshium spaces.

 ---

-## Our Commitment
-We are committed to fostering an open and respectful community.
-All contributors, maintainers, and users of the Satoshium project are expected to uphold this code of conduct to ensure a welcoming environment for everyone.

-## Guiding Principles
-- **Respect**: Treat others with dignity, kindness, and empathy.
-- **Constructive Collaboration**: Embrace feedback and work towards shared goals.
-- **Transparency**: Communicate clearly and honestly.
-- **Security**: Report vulnerabilities and security concerns responsibly.

-## Unacceptable Behavior
-- Discrimination or harassing behavior
-- Personal attacks or derogatory comments
-- Trolling, spamming, or deliberate disruption of discussions
-- Publishing others' private information without consent
-- Any behavior that violates applicable laws or ethical norms

-## Scope
-This Code of Conduct applies across all Satoshium spaces, including:
-- GitHub repositories (issues, pull requests, comments)
-- Community forums and discussion channels
-- Events, meetups, and related activities

-## Reporting and Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening a private issue in the governance repo or contacting us directly at **contact@satoshium.ai**.

-All reports will be reviewed confidentially and investigated promptly.
-Violators may be warned, suspended, or permanently removed from participation.

-## Attribution
-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org) (version 2.1).

-Together, let’s build a decentralized intelligence ecosystem grounded in trust, respect, and collaboration.
+# 🧭 Our Commitment

+We are committed to maintaining a welcoming, respectful, and constructive environment for:

+- contributors
+- learners
+- observers
+- collaborators
+- future builders

+All participants are expected to act with professionalism and mutual respect.

+---

+# 🌱 Guiding Principles

+### Respect
+Treat others with dignity, patience, and professionalism.

+### Constructive Collaboration
+Offer feedback thoughtfully and focus on improving clarity and usefulness.

+### Transparency
+Communicate honestly and clearly.
+Avoid unnecessary conflict or ambiguity.

+### Responsibility
+Help maintain a stable, thoughtful environment aligned with long-term goals.

+---

+# 🚫 Unacceptable Behavior

+The following behaviors are not acceptable within Satoshium spaces:

+- Harassment or discrimination of any kind
+- Personal attacks or inflammatory language
+- Trolling, spamming, or intentional disruption
+- Publishing private or sensitive information without consent
+- Malicious or deceptive activity
+- Any behavior violating applicable laws or ethical norms

+---

+# 🌐 Scope

+This Code of Conduct applies to all Satoshium-related spaces, including:

+- GitHub repositories (issues, discussions, pull requests)
+- Documentation and collaboration channels
+- Public discussions tied directly to the project
+- Future community environments

+---

+# 🛡️ Reporting Concerns

+If you experience or observe behavior that violates this Code of Conduct:

+You may report it by contacting:

+📧 contact@satoshium.ai

+Reports will be reviewed respectfully and confidentially.

+---

+# ⚖️ Enforcement

+Maintainers may take appropriate action in response to unacceptable behavior, including:

+- guidance or warning
+- removal of content
+- temporary or permanent restriction from participation

+Actions will be taken thoughtfully and proportionally.

+---

+# 🧠 Final Note

+Satoshium is being built carefully and publicly.
+A respectful environment ensures the project remains:

+- clear
+- stable
+- collaborative
+- useful for the long term

+Thank you for contributing to a thoughtful and constructive ecosystem.